Create an eBook Landing Page That Captivates and Converts

 - Social Proof: Testimonials or download stats.

-1. What should I include on my eBook landing page?
+3. Should I include testimonials on an eBook landing page?

-2. How do I drive traffic to my eBook landing page?
+6. How do I measure the success of my eBook landing page?